OpenFn/docs/docs/manage-projects/io-data-storage.md

 :::caution Configuring storage for exports

-OpenFn instance administrators can configure the storage for Work Order exports for local deployments.
+OpenFn instance administrators can configure the storage for work order exports for local deployments.
 OpenFn currently supports local storage and Google Cloud Storage as destinations for exporting work orders.

 :::